Making that penny drop

 She no longer wanted to go out and play, she had no interest in sports any more and developed a voracious appetite.
 Soon she started to gain weight.
 It didn't take long for some of her schoolmates to pass some hurtful comments.
 This made her withdraw even more.
 Next, her teachers started to express concern.
-Emma wasn't paying attention, didn't do her homework, she skipped assignments - within a short space of time she had turned into a lazy and troublesome student.
+Emma wasn't paying attention, didn't do her homework, she skipped assignments - she had turned into a lazy and troublesome student.

 "Like a fish out of water"

 Emma clearly was deeply unhappy.
 And she had no idea why.
 She could not explain her transformation, not to herself nor to anyone else.
 Her parents and her siblings loved her dearly, she knew that.
 She also knew that they would always stand by her, no matter what.
 Therapists tried to find out what was wrong, a psychologist examined her.
 Emma was neither highly gifted - which might have accounted for her being bored and under-challenged - nor was she in any way handicapped.
 A specialist for puberty-related issues was consulted, her hormone levels were examined.
 No answers there either.

 By all accounts, Emma was a healthy, normal, intelligent girl.
 But she was not okay.

 Gemma and her husband felt they had to try everything in their power to help their daughter become herself again.

 How to get out of a Catch-22 situation?